 Lecce is the capital city of the province of the same name in the Italian region of Puglia.
 The town is about 200 miles (300 km) ESE of Naples in the "heel" of the boot of Italy (technically known as the Salentine sub-peninsula), almost at the bottom.
 Lecce has been the artistic center of the area for centuries and contains a number of examples of this highly ornate architectural style, developed between the second half of the 1500s and the end of the 1600s.
 The Lecce Baroque arose within the framework of reformed religious orders such as the Theatines and Jesuits, and was an architectural manifestation of the new power of the Counter-Reformation, a power free to assert itself once the Battle of Lepanto (1571) had ended the Muslim threat to central Europe.

-striking example, in my view, remains the Basilica
+The most striking example, in my view, remains the

-of Santa Croce.
-(All of the photos on this page are
+Basilica of Santa Croce.
+(All of the photos on this

-was made possible by the quality of the local
+of which was made possible by the quality of the

 malleable as wood, soft enough to be carved with

 the finished pieces of sculpture with milk; lactose

 seeped into the pores of the stone and hardened it.